JayWaddy/JS-DOM/JavaScript DOM Manipulation Guide/2 - Properties.md

 // Hello, World!
 ```

-the <span class="html">span</span> is ignored as it is in the browser; the styling is payed attention to.
+the `span` is ignored as it is in the browser. *The styling is payed attention to.*